As a family that both reads and travels a lot, sometimes you need to make hard choices.

 Where I get my Kindle books

 The fastest way to get books on your Kindle is through Amazon’s Kindle store.
-There are millions of books available, from best sellers to nonfiction to travel books (my favorite)!
+There are millions of books available, from best sellers to travel books (my favorite)!
 Be sure to check out the daily deals and price drops!

 You can search and buy new books directly on your Kindle (via Wifi or 3g) or can browse on your computer, a tablet or your smart phone and get them sent directly to the device.